yezkez10/tp/docs/UserGuide.md

 * Acceptable values for INDEX is a single integer that is within the number of appointments

 ### Deleting a doctor : `delete_doctor`

+**Note:**
+* Make sure that the doctor you are about to delete does not have any appointments
+* This is because if you delete a doctor that has appointments those appointments will be deleted from clinic assistant as well and all data will be lost

 Deletes the specified doctor from the Clinic Records.